 If You Travel Internationally Often

 Pick NTB American Express (for global Amex benefits and non-expiring points) or Standard Chartered (for SriLankan Airlines FlySmiLes miles and companion tickets).
+If you qualify for the DFCC Pinnacle World Mastercard, its four complimentary Priority Pass lounge visits and travel insurance make it a strong contender in this category as well.

 If You Work in the State Sector